This Alternative to Meds Center article has been medically reviewed and fact-checked for accuracy.

 Alternative to Meds Center understands that Depakote tapering (valproic acid) is best done carefully and gradually to avoid some of the more extreme withdrawal phenomena that are possible.

-Antipsychotics given during a crisis often end up becoming a lifetime of being medicated and all of the side effects that go with it.
-In over 75% of the cases, we have found that people can navigate their lives better after having withdrawn from the drugs.
+Mood stabilizers that are given during a crisis often devolve into a lifetime of being medicated and all of the side effects that go with it.
+In over 81% of the cases, we have found that people can navigate their lives better long-term after having withdrawn from the drugs.

-For 15 years, Alternative to Meds has been the only licensed center helping people find alternatives to antipsychotic medications.
+For 15 years, Alternative to Meds has been the only licensed antipsychotic tapering center helping people find holistic alternatives to mood stabilizers and other medications.
 We have published evidence regarding our long-term success.
-While each case is different, many times we find that frequently there were medical conditions like hypoglycemia or food allergies, or that the crisis had multiple factors that contributed.
-For these reasons a person may have been diagnosed either prematurely or entirely misdiagnosed and therefore without a way out of the dilemma.
+While each case is different, we find that frequently there were medical conditions like hypoglycemia or food allergies, or that the crisis had multiple factors that contributed and were overlooked.
+For these reasons a person may have been diagnosed either prematurely or entirely misdiagnosed and a more in-depth inquiry would be warranted.

 15 Years Experience by Professionals Who Understand Your Journey.